 Who are the parties involved in national railroad bargaining?

-The current round of bargaining includes more than 20 railroads represented by the National Carriers’ Conference Committee and 12 rail unions:
+The current round of national bargaining includes 28 railroads represented by the National Carriers’ Conference Committee and 12 rail unions:

 How long does the bargaining process take?

 The duration of the process can vary.
-Some agreements are reached quickly, while others may go through each stage of the RLA process.
-Our goal in this round is to reach timely, voluntary agreements that benefit all stakeholders.
+Some agreements are reached quickly, while others may advance through several stages of the RLA process.
+Our goal in this round is to reach timely, voluntary agreements that benefit all stakeholders and are consistent with the pattern set by early national and local agreements.

 The National Railway Labor Conference (NRLC) is an association representing all U.S. Class I freight railroads and many smaller freight and passenger lines.
 Through its National Carriers’ Conference Committee (NCCC), the NRLC leads national negotiations with the 12 major rail labor organizations, impacting more than 100,000 employees.